vonstring/nexrender-action-mogrt-template/README.md

-# nexrender-action-template-unzip
+# nexrender-action-mogrt-template

 This plugin adds .mogrt support to Nexrender.

 ## Install

-`npm install nexrender-action-template-unzip`
+`npm install nexrender-action-mogrt-template`

 ## How to use